IntelPython/dpctl/docs/docfiles/user_guides/manual/dpctl/basic_concepts.rst

 * **Event**
    Holds information related to computation or data movement operation scheduled for the execution on a queue.
-An event can store the execution status or profiling information if the queue, to which the task is submitted, is allowed for the collection of such information.
+An event can store the execution status or profiling information of the queue, to which the task is submitted.
    Events can be used to specify task dependencies or to synchronize host and devices.

 * **USM**